Dabhol Power Company: Dabhol Today

-The power plant Phase I which was renamed Ratnagiri Gas and Power Pvt Ltd (RGPPL) started operation in May 2006, after a hiatus of over 5 years.
+The power plant Phase I which was renamed Ratnagiri Gas and Power Pvt Ltd (RGPPL) started operation in May 2006, after a hiatus of over five years.
 However, the Dabhol plant ran into further problems, with RGPPL shutting down the plant on 4 July 2006 due to a lack of naphtha supply.
 The Qatar based company RasGas Company Ltd. started supplying LNG to the plant in April 2007.

-The Dabhol Power plant consists of 3 blocks, each consisting of two GE make frame 9 gas turbines and one GE steam turbine.
+The Dabhol Power plant consists of three blocks, each consisting of two GE make frame nine gas turbines and one GE steam turbine.
 Block 2 commissioning work and Gas turbine 2A trial runs started on 25 April 2007.

 The Dabhol Power Plant Project was again made operational in April 2009 with 900 MW RLNG fired running capacity but problems continued due to non-availability of operational insurance.
 Decisions tend to be largely dependent upon political developments in the country as well as performance of newly repaired rotors.
-As of 2016, the company continues to operate at a colossal loss, selling expensive electricity to either the state owned MSEDCL or India railways for survival.
+As of 2016, the company was operating at a colossal loss, selling expensive electricity to either the state owned MSEDCL or India railways for survival.

 In September 2015, the company had a total debt of nearly Rs.
 10,500 crore.
 In a bid to try and revive the loss making plant, the Company owning the power plant RGPPL was split into two separate Power (RGPPL) and LNG entities (Konkan LNG Private Limited (KLPL)), one to manage the power plant and the other to try and manage the import of LNG.